Reflections on Sending Our Daughter to Boarding School

 Off to School

 That long-awaited Saturday afternoon came quicker than any of us imagined it would.
 But it was a beautiful September afternoon when we loaded the Dodge Caravan full of her stuff and set off for the girls' campus which at that time was high on the top of Skiff Mountain.
-The Dodge had a four-cylinder engine which was no match for Skiff Mountain Road.
+The Dodge had a four-cylinder engine, which was no match for Skiff Mountain Road.
 That road was designed for goats, not loaded vans.
-Eventually, we made it to the top having crawled along in second gear most of the way.
+Eventually, we made it to the top, having crawled along in second gear most of the way.

 The circle in front of the girls' dorms was full of other vans and station wagons disgorging their daughters and enough possessions for an army.
-There were hugs and tears and off we went leaving our beloved in the hands of others.
+There were hugs and tears, and off we went, leaving our beloved in the hands of others.

 The Next Three Years

 Lots of homework.
 Lots of sports.
 Lots of friends.
 Of course, since we lived relatively close to Kent, there were lots of quick visits home with her newfound friends to eat Mom's great cooking and do laundry.
 I believe that I recall being told that Kent had no laundry facilities or that you had to wash your clothes in a stream.
 (Neither was true, of course.
 Just an excuse to come home for an hour or two.)
 Kent, however, did insist on its students wielding a mop and a broom.
-Scouring the lavatories was just part of Father Sill's character-shaping method.
+Scouring the lavatories was just part of the founder, Father Sill's character-shaping methodology.

 This video offers another parent's perspective on sending her daughter to boarding school.